 Besides that haunted feeling, it’s the emphasis on synths that sets this apart from Perfumed.
 Like with the Ghost Box label, this adds a distinct space-age kitsch.
 The knack for eerie mantras wind up muffling this into a drowsier shape not far from a mangled library record.

 Phased synth chords like holographic tears, dripping into a river to form some kind of dance.
-Then, the most gorgeously trembling verses I’ve heard in some time.
-Many thanks to Laura Ornella for guesting here.
+Then, the most gorgeously trembling verses I’ve heard in some time, making me wonder about this mysterious Ornella guesting here.
 Gave you all of my life and you told me we’d never survive / My heart burns heavy tonight / If you hold it up to the light / You will see all of the memories of a million lives.
 Such a regretful atmosphere, yet such dedication and hope when the chorus hits.
 When Brothertiger made his name with happy-go-lucky songs like “Lovers”, this reveals a compelling new side to him.

 What is it about synth-pop that makes it PERFECT for bittersweet, vulnerable ballads?
-Ignore the cliche that ‘synths have no feeling’ as usual.
+I am left baffled by the cliche that ‘synths have no feeling’ as usual.
 To think this is the ‘lesser album’ from a ‘lesser artist’ in a ‘fake’ genre (chillwave)… If that’s true, why did I play this 20+ times in January?
+I might be dumb, but I’d think that counts for ~some~thing.
 More important, how wasn’t this a single?